sfanxAK/alx_html_css/css_advanced/README.md

 ## Introduction

-This project is part of the ALX Intro to Software Engineering program. on This project involves creating a webpage using pure HTML, following a designer file available on Figma [fig file](https://intranet.alxswe.com/rltoken/LTAnuL7o_w6kq8u9hUicgg).
-The tasks include implementing the header, banner, quote, videos, membership, FAQ, and footer sections.
+This project is part of the [ALX Introduction to Software Engineering program](https://www.alxafrica.com).
+In this project, we will <strong>implement design from scratch</strong>, without any library, a webpage. we will use all HTML/CSS/Accessibility/Responsive design knowledge that we learned [Previously](#previously).
+This project is a continuation of [HTML ADVANCED](../html_advanced) that we covered last week.

 - Programing Language used in this Project :
 <img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white" alt="Html_badget"/>